 All autoimmune diseases have one thing in common – they occur when the body’s immune system mistakenly attacks and destroys healthy body tissue.
-There are actually many different types of autoimmune diseases, with Rheumatoid Arthritis being the most common one.
+There are actually many different types of autoimmune diseases, with rheumatoid arthritis being one of the most common.
 Patients with autoimmune diseases should ultimately end up under the primary care of a rheumatologist – a doctor who specializes in autoimmune diseases.
-However, with a disease like Scleroderma that can affect almost every body organ, it is likely that the patient will be seeing many different doctors to help treat their symptoms.
+However, with a disease like scleroderma that can affect almost every internal organ, it is likely that the patient will be seeing many different doctors to help treat his/her symptoms.

-Scleroderma is a rare chronic disease, but it also a disease that has tremendous variability in how it affects individuals.
-Some patients experience rapidly progression of symptoms that can be life threatening when the patient is first diagnosed.
-Many other patients have a much slower rate of progression, and while they may be dealing with an increasing number of problems over time, they may well live a normal lifespan.
+Scleroderma is a rare chronic disease, but it is also a disease that has tremendous variability in how it affects individuals.
+Some patients experience rapid progression of symptoms that can be life threatening when the patient is first diagnosed.
+Many other patients have a much slower rate of progression, and, while they may be dealing with an increasing number of problems over time, they may well live a normal lifespan.

-Another important thing to realize about Scleroderma, in particular, is that it is often a very difficult disease to diagnose, especially when the patient has symptoms that can occur with a number of different autoimmune diseases.
+Another important thing to realize about scleroderma is that it is often a very difficult disease to diagnose, especially when the patient has symptoms that can occur with a number of different autoimmune diseases.
 It can literally take years for some patients to finally receive a correct diagnosis.
-This is often a very frustrating time period for many patients and their families, and many patients actually feel some relief when they finally have a correct diagnosis.
+This is often a very frustrating time period for patients and their families, and many patients actually feel some relief when they finally have a correct diagnosis.